datagubbe/dged/README.md

 ## Development Setup

-The editor is built using BSD make (specifically bmake) so that needs to be installed.
+The editor is built using BSD make so that needs to be installed (preinstalled on BSD and bmake on Linux).

 To enable syntax highlighting (default) you will also need the tree-sitter library installed.